An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 Adding color change interaction features, making users visualize how differently the jewelry would look in bronze, copper, silver, etc.

-Selecting the right technology is important when there are so many constraints and challenges.
+Selecting the right technology is essential when there are so many constraints and challenges.
 Also, the technology should be easy to use because Museum is the place where all age groups like to engage.